oxylabs/best-buy-scraper/README.md

 # Best Buy Scraper

+Ensure you stay ahead of your competitors with our real-time Best Buy Scraper.
+Aimed at effortlessly gathering data, it quickly delivers results.
+We’ve provided a brief guide below that shows precisely how the Best Buy Scraper functions with specific code examples that will help you understand and use the scraper hassle-free.

 ### How it works

 You can get Best Buy results by providing your own URLs to our service.
 We can return the HTML of any Best Buy page you like.